 Synendos Therapeutics was incorporated in April 2019 as spin-off company of the University of Bern and as first spin-off company of the drug discovery consortium NCCR TransCure.

 Synendos stems from 10 years of solid basic research on endocannabinoid biology and pharmacology carried out at the University of Bern by Prof. Jürg Gertsch and Dr. Andrea Chicca.

-He strongly contributed to the elucidation of the endocannabinoid membrane transport mechanism and the development of SERIs of first and second generation.
-Andrea is co-inventor on a granted patent covering SERIs of first generation in the US.
+He strongly contributed to the elucidation of the endocannabinoid membrane transport mechanism and the development of SERIs of the first and second generation.
+Andrea is co-inventor on a granted patent covering SERIs of the first generation in the US.

-Before joining the University of Bern, Andrea worked for almost 2 years as a scientific advisor in the corporate marketing of Chiesi Pharmaceuticals (Parma, Italy), where he acquired hands-on experience in preclinical and clinical drug development.
+Before joining the University of Bern, Andrea worked for almost two years as a scientific advisor in the corporate marketing of Chiesi Pharmaceuticals (Parma, Italy), where he acquired hands-on experience in preclinical and clinical drug development.

 In his Big Pharma career, he has held senior global commercial roles at both Novartis as Head of Strategic Marketing for Biologics and AstraZeneca in Switzerland, Sweden and the UK, taking several products through Phase III and launch and defining development strategies for many early products across a wide range of therapy areas.
 Earlier he held significant R&D roles in Clinical Development, Development Management and Medicinal Chemistry.

 He holds a PhD in Organic Chemistry from Southampton University and an MA in Chemistry from the University of Oxford in the UK.